hpc/charliecloud/doc/ch-run.rst

 By default, :code:`ch-run` makes the following environment variable changes:

+:code:`$CH_RUNNING`
-* :code:`$CH_RUNNING`: Set to :code:`Weird Al Yankovic`.
+  Set to :code:`Weird Al Yankovic`.
 While a process can figure out that it’s in an unprivileged container and what namespaces are active without this hint, that can be messy, and there is no way to tell that it’s a *Charliecloud* container specifically.
 This variable makes such a test simple and well-defined. (**Note:** This variable is unaffected by :code:`--unset-env`.)

+:code:`$HOME`
-* :code:`$HOME`: If the path to your home directory is not :code:`/home/$USER` on the host, then an inherited :code:`$HOME` will be incorrect inside the guest.
-This confuses some software, such as Spack.
-Thus, we change :code:`$HOME` to :code:`/home/$USER`, unless :code:`--no-home` is specified, in which case it is left unchanged.
+  If :code:`--home` is specified, then your home directory is bind-mounted into the guest at :code:`/home/$USER`.
+If you also have a different home directory path on the host, an inherited :code:`$HOME` will be incorrect inside the guest, which confuses lots of software, notably Spack.
+Thus, with :code:`--home`, :code:`$HOME` is set to :code:`/home/$USER` (by default, it is unchanged.)

+:code:`$PATH`
-* :code:`$PATH`: Newer Linux distributions replace some root-level directories, such as :code:`/bin`, with symlinks to their counterparts in :code:`/usr`.
+  Newer Linux distributions replace some root-level directories, such as :code:`/bin`, with symlinks to their counterparts in :code:`/usr`.

   Some of these distributions (e.g., Fedora 24) have also dropped :code:`/bin` from the default :code:`$PATH`.
 This is a problem when the guest OS does